Kotrotsos/html-good-parts/README.md

 Will break right after jabbarwocky, and jockyjoo will continue on the next line.

-Small example usage here http://dabblet.com/gist/2930298
+Small example usage here http://dabblet.com/gist/2930298 Keep in mind though, that the use of wbr is considered bad practice these day's.
+However there are situations where it will come in handy- possibly when using a CMS and you don't have control over textflow.

 ### hidden attribute (Currently a W3C Working Draft)